 With active support at the top of government and led by highly respected leaders, we are transforming the way clinical forensic intervention is delivered in Australia.
+Whether you're looking to expand your expertise, take on a more dynamic role or make a lasting impact in a progressive field, this is career defining work with marginalised groups you won't have access to anywhere else.

 About FIS